Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.5 - Function Trigger, CosmosDB/README.md

 ## 🚨 Content below this line is Under Construction 🚨

 ## Update the code
-1. Update the code from the solution.
+1. Update the code from the Snippet.txt.
+2. Replace your Azure Maps Subscription Key